startupsonoma/startupsonoma.github.io/index.md

 * April 12th, 7-8:30pm at 537 4th St: [Startup Pitch Spring Training](https://www.meetup.com/Startup-Sonoma/events/249103096/)

+### Cowork and Coffee

+Every Wednesday from 1:00 - 3:00pm, current and future members of Startup Sonoma County are invited to "Cowork and Coffee" at Acre Coffee at 621 4th St, Santa Rosa.

 Additional events can be found on **[our Meetup group](https://www.meetup.com/Startup-Sonoma/)**.